 - Faculty of Sciences

-The University of Adelaide is one of Australia’s top research universities and has four onshore campuses.
+The university community includes more than 25,000 students and over 3,500 members of staff.
 North Terrace, in the cultural heart of the city of Adelaide, is the main campus and site of most teaching and research facilities.
-Thebarton campus in the inner western suburbs is one of the premier university-owned technology/research parks in Australia.
 Waite campus in suburban Urrbrae encompasses the largest agricultural research complex in the Southern Hemisphere, with many co-located government and industry partners.
-Roseworthy campus, 50 km north of Adelaide, is an internationally renowned center for excellence in agriculture and animal science, hosts several collaborative centers, and is the site of the university’s new veterinary school.
+Roseworthy campus, 50 km north of Adelaide, is an internationally renowned center for excellence in agriculture and animal science, hosts several collaborative centers, and is the site of the university’s veterinary school.

 As one of our largest semester exchange partnerships, NC State students can study at the University of Adelaide.